ICIQ/iciq.github.io/research.md

 ---
 layout: default
 title: Research
-subtitle: in an open, collaborative way
+subtitle: Do science in an open and collaborative way.
 ---

 ## Current projects